google/zetasql/docs/protocol-buffers.md

 value.
 This field equals true if the value `X` is explicitly set in the message.

 This field is useful for determining if a protocol buffer field has an explicit value, or if reads will return a default value.

-Consider the protocol buffer example, which has a field `country`.
-You can construct a query to determine if a Customer protocol buffer message has a value for the country field by using the virtual field `has_country`:
+Consider the following protocol buffer example, which has a field `country`.
+You can construct a query to determine if a `Customer` protocol buffer message has a value for the country field by using the virtual field `has_country`:

 ```proto
 message ShippingAddress {